jito-foundation/jito-solana/priority-fee-sharing/README.md

+# In Progress Notes

+The README is still a work in process

+NOTE:
+`cat /etc/systemd/system/solana-validator.service`
+- Show what required parameters are needed
+- Payer keypair ( Should be your vote account keypair )
+- Validator Identity ( Address of your validator identity ) Reserve Balance?
+- Comission not Optional
+Take go live epoch out
+- Read current .service file on re-read
+- Vote -> Identity
+- Add sudo vim service file
+- How to edit
+- After installation, run source ~/.bashrc
+- NOTES to BOLD
+- Remove Compact DB and other CLI
+- Get TX to land
+- Systemd - log space
+- periodically comapct DB

 # Priority Fee Sharing

 This service enables validators to distribute priority fees to their delegators through Jito's priority fee distribution program.